Florida Theme Park Attendance Trends in 2022

 The COVID-19 pandemic had a major impact on visitor numbers both in 2020 and 2021, with most parks completely shut for 3 months or so, some longer.
 Even when they re-opened many operated on a reduced schedule.

-Many visitors (both domestic and international) were discouraged from travelling to Florida and some international visitors like those from the UK were not even allowed to travel to Florida until late 2021.
+Many visitors (both domestic and international) were discouraged from traveling to Florida and some international visitors like those from the UK were not even allowed to travel to Florida until late 2021.

 Because of the pandemic, TEA decided not to rank parks for 2020 or 2021 but kept the same overall ranking as in 2019.
 They repeated this in 2022, but we have reverted to showing rankings based on actual 2022 attendance.